tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 3. Search for an API called "Weather," by fyhao at <a href="https://market.mashape.com/fyhao/weather-13">https://market.mashape.com/fyhao/weather-13</a>.
 Although there are many weather APIs, this one seems to have a lot of reviews and is free.

     <a class="noCrossRef" href="https://market.mashape.com/fyhao/weather-13" class="noExtIcon"><img class="medium" src="images/weatherapi_mashape.png" alt="Weather API on Mashape" /></a>

+    Browse the endpoints to get a sense of what this weather API offers.

 ## Find the Aeris Weather API